CubicCommunity/AvalancheIndex/about.md

 Unlisted or unrated levels will not be highlighted.

-<cr>*Level highlights may not be displayed until the profile or a comment of the creator is viewed beforehand.*</c>
+<cr>*Level highlights might not be displayed until the profile or a comment of the creator is viewed beforehand.*</c>

 ### Featured
 ###### The up-and-coming Avalanche project.